James Eadie’s Trade Mark “X” Blended Scotch Whisky 700ml

 Aside from beer, the Eadie family had their own recipe for a Blended Scotch whisky, which has been thoughtfully recreated using the extensive ledgers left by Eadie.
 These ledgers named numerous distilleries and cask types which are still available today and these are what make up the bulk of the modern James Eadie brand today.

-Nose: Loads of grassy peat and subtle malt.
+Nose: Caramel popcorn and a decent amount of grassy peat.
 Bonfire smoke and vanilla ice cream.

 Palate: Delicate yet smooth palate weight with layers of smoke that finish with a touch of crystalised ginger.

 Finish: Savoury sweet, with a lick of smokiness that backs down slowly.